Jamalam360/no-archive/README.md

 # No Archive

-WIP Discord Bot that prevents threads from archiving
+Discord Bot that prevents threads from archiving